-After the merge commit has been created locally, the same situtation now exists that was depicted above for a push that the origin will accept.
+After the merge commit has been created locally, the same situation now exists that was depicted above.
+The conflict has been resolved and the origin will now accept a push.

 Collaboration that goes beyond commenting on a final report—integrated work on a project from start to finish—raises serious challenges.
 Distributed repositories, managed by git, help to answer these questions.

 - Data, script, or report: who has the latest version?

 - Will a collaborator’s work erase or break your own?

 - How can you recover a working version of a pipeline?

 - The origin becomes the official “latest” version, even if your work is a few commits ahead.